oracle-livelabs/apex/apex-professional-hol11/1-improving-smart-filters.md

     ![Show edit Filter](images/show-edit-filter1.png " ")

-6. Navigate back to **Page Designer**.
+6. Navigate back to **Page Designer - Page 8** .
 Now, you set Budget filter as a input field that can be filtered, allowing you to input values and dynamically select the filter criteria.

 7. In the Rendering tree (left pane), under Search, within filters, select **P19\_BUDGET**.